A mature couple smiles as they dance cheek-to-cheek at home.

 An online ad may have saved Washington, D.C., resident Curtis Mapp’s life.
 Curtis had been a smoker for 57 years and had chronic obstructive pulmonary disease (COPD), so when he saw an ad online from MedStar Georgetown Cancer Institute at MedStar Washington Hospital Center about lung cancer screening, he thought it would be a good idea to get screened.
 He talked to his primary care provider who agreed that screening made sense.

 After the initial imaging found a nodule that was concerning for cancer on Curtis’ lung, he was quickly scheduled for a full body PET CT and referred right away for surgery with a thoracic surgeon at MedStar Washington Hospital Center.
-His surgeon performed a wedge resection on the right upper lobe of Curtis’ lung to remove the tumor.
+His surgeon performed a minimal invasive surgery on the right upper lobe of Curtis’ lung to remove the tumor.
 After testing the nodule that was removed from the lung, it was determined to be an adenocarcinoma.
 The good news was that it had not spread beyond his lung.

 At his six-month follow-up appointment, there was no sign of the cancer returning.
 Curtis also took additional steps to improve his health, taking part in the MedStar Washington Hospital smoking cessation program.